 The endorsement can be a review article, a video demo, or a promotional post on social media.
-Bigger sponsorships can be online or offline events, conferences, and training.
-It may take more hustle and bustle to get sponsors to be interested in you.
-However, the reward is definitely worth the investment.
+More significant sponsorships can be online or offline events and conferences.
+It may take a lot more hustle to get sponsors to take an interest in you, but the reward is definitely worth the hard work.

-Depending on your blog’s influence and audience reach, compensation can vary.
-The amount you get paid really depends on each unique situation of the sponsorship.
-Of course, there are some star bloggers out there making a cushy income with sponsorships.
-What you don’t see are years and years of hard work and dedication behind all that glamor.
+Depending on your blog’s influence and audience reach, sponsorship compensation can vary drastically.
+The amount you get paid depends on each unique situation.
+Of course, there are some star bloggers out there making a cushy six-figure income with sponsorships.
+What you may not see are years and years of hard work and dedication behind all that glamor.

-Your blog is your own brand.
-Aside from having sustained website traffic and a dedicated audience, the brand authority of your blog plays a substantial role.
+Run your blog like a brand.
+In addition to having consistent website traffic and a dedicated audience, the brand authority of your blog plays a substantial role.
 Sponsors look at how much power of influence you have within a target market.
-Put yourself out there as an authoritative brand by creating authentic content and positive rapport.
-When your blog has a positive and trustworthy brand image, you can build more credibility with the audience and attract sponsors.
+Put yourself out there as an authoritative brand by having integrity and being authentic.
+When your blog has a positive and trustworthy brand image, you are more likely to gain credibility in your niche and attract sponsors.

-The interaction between your blog and its followers is another big-ticket item for a sponsored relationship.
-How you stimulate and engage followers potentially spells out how well you will do to promote a product or service.
+The relationship between your blog and your followers is another big-ticket criterion for sponsorship.
+How and how much you engage with followers potentially spells out how well you can promote a product or service to an audience.

 Blog Income Source #4: Sell or Resell Services

-Selling service is a very popular way for bloggers to make money.
-These bloggers usually have exceptional skills or expertise that can help and service others.
-For example, if you are a makeup artist, a web developer, a photographer, or an expert of any kind, you can promote your services, teach the skill, or mentor others through blogging.
-Some experts even use blogging to promote services of another company that they are associated with.
+Selling a service is another common way for bloggers to make money.
+These bloggers usually have expertise in a certain field that gives them more credibility in pitching and selling to their audience.
+For example, if you are a makeup artist, a web developer, a photographer, or an expert of any kind, you can promote your services, teach a skill, or mentor others through your blog.
+Some experts even use blogging to promote the services of companies that they are associated with.